acss-io/atomizer/docs/guides/dark-mode.md

 </head>
 ```

-This script would be added in your websites `<head>` tag to ensure the `dark` class is added as soon as possible to avoid a flash of light to dark style.
+Add the script in your website's `<head>` tag to guarantee the `dark` class is added as soon as possible to avoid a flash of light to dark style.

 ### Client-side Rendered

 Client-side rendered websites generate their markup in the browser.
 Similar to the [Static-site Generated](#static-site-generated) approach, the [`Window.matchMedia()`] API can be used to add the `dark` class.

 The JavaScript you write to add the class will depend on your framework of choice and is outside the scope of this document.
-In general, you will need to add the `dark` class to the component or JavaScript file that outputs the `<html>` element in your project.
+In general, you will need to add the `dark` class to the component or JavaScript file that outputs your project's `<html>` element.

 [`prefers-color-scheme`]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme